 Gender Equality and Women’s Empowerment

-USAID works to improve the lives of individuals around the world by addressing the distinct needs of women and girls and men and boys in our development and humanitarian work.
+USAID works to improve the lives of individuals around the world by addressing the distinct needs of women and girls, men and boys, and gender-diverse individuals in our development and humanitarian work.
 The Gender Equality and Women’s Empowerment Hub provides strategic leadership, cross-sectoral expertise, training, and technical assistance on USAID’s gender equality and women’s empowerment programming worldwide, including gender-based violence and women’s economic empowerment.

 Inclusive Development

-The Inclusive Development Hub (ID) promotes the rights and inclusion of marginalized and under-represented populations in the development process, and leads the U.S. Government’s response to address the needs of children in adversity and youth.
-The ID Hub provides support on integrating children in adversity, Indigenous Peoples, persons with disabilities, LGBTI persons, mental health, rehabilitation, and assistive health technologies into Agency programs.
+The Inclusive Development Hub promotes the rights and inclusion of marginalized and under-represented populations in the development process, and leads the U.S. Government’s response to address the needs of children in adversity and youth.
+The Hub provides support on integrating youth, children in adversity, Indigenous Peoples, persons with disabilities, LGBTQI+ persons, racial and ethnic minorities, and mental health, rehabilitation, and assistive health technologies into Agency programs.

 Innovation, Technology, and Research